Analyze your firmware footprint with PlatformIO: Part 1. Intro and basic analysis

 Nowadays, microcontrollers are becoming more powerful and efficient, but at the same time, embedded applications are getting even more sophisticated.
 That complexity requires additional RAM and Flash memory to support all expected features.
 Besides, if a device needs additional memory to perform over-the-air updates then the memory requirements become even more crucial.

-This blog post is the first part of a series on how to analyze the memory footprint in the PlatformIO ecosystem.
-We will start by analyzing the default memory report after the successful compilation, in the next posts we’ll try more advanced PlatformIO instruments which help analyze application memory usage more precisely and comprehensively.
+This blog post is the first part of a two-part series on how to analyze the memory footprint in the PlatformIO ecosystem.
+We will start by analyzing the default memory report after the successful compilation, in the next post we’ll try more advanced PlatformIO instruments which help analyze application memory usage more precisely and comprehensively.

 Table of Contents